vinkstandard/TalismanRandomizer/README.md

 > Anyway feel free to use it as you prefer.

 > [!CAUTION]
-> Both versions are available as source code, so anyone interested can study, modify, or adapt the tool for their own needs.
+> Both versions source codes are available, so anyone interested can study, modify, or adapt the tool for their own needs.
 >
 > Distribution and use of the program are permitted, as is code modification for personal or educational purposes.
 > If you wish to publish a modified version of the program, you must include a link to my original GitHub repository as the original author in your project description or README file.